Skip to main content

 At around $55, the Looftlighter costs significantly more than either chimney.
 The trade-off that limits it: you need an outdoor electrical outlet within cord reach of your grill.
 If your outdoor setup lacks a convenient outlet, the Looftlighter doesn't work for you.

-I use it occasionally when I want to spot-light a kamado without filling the whole firebox, or for lighting a small pile of coals for finishing.
-For my primary charcoal setup, I still use the Weber chimney.
+It's useful occasionally for spot-lighting a kamado without filling the whole firebox, or for lighting a small pile of coals for finishing.
+For a primary charcoal setup, the Weber chimney is still the better tool.

 The Right Charcoal for Your Chimney